yixinliu233/yixinliu233.github.io/_pages/about.md

 News
 ------
+* Honored to be named in the list of [The World's Top 2% Scientists 2025](https://topresearcherslist.com/Home/Profile/1103860) by Stanford University/Elsevier.
+* 2025/09: Our survey on [Generalizable Graph Anomaly Detection](https://arxiv.org/pdf/2509.06609) has been accepted by ICKG 2025.
 * 2025/08: Our paper on [LLM multi-agent system design](https://arxiv.org/pdf/2505.23352) has been accepted by EMNLP 2025.
 * 2025/08: Our paper on [graph anomaly detection](https://arxiv.org/pdf/2508.10594) has been accepted by CIKM 2025.
 * 2025/06: Our paper on [graph neural network](https://arxiv.org/pdf/2506.13083) has been accepted by TNNLS.